Sermons

 28 August 2016

 The Olympics are over and now the fallout has begun.
 Australia won 29 medals in Rio, at a cost of $11,434,910 per medal.
-People are now starting to ask questions demanding answers and accountability and whose fault for our lack of success.
-We expected better.
-We ended up 10th we expected 5th and many are… Read more
+People are now starting to ask questions… Read more